 5.Allows multitasking by combining high-end components.

-6.PCBs created with the SMT process provides higher circuit speeds because they are more compact, leading to many manufacturers opting for this method.
+6.PCBs created with the SMT process provide higher circuit speeds because they are more compact, leading to many manufacturers opting for this method.

 7.Surface Mount Technology provides stability and better mechanical performance under conditions like shaking and vibration.